M-Bilal-Mahmood/Delta-Demo-Walker/README.md

 # Delta-Demo-Walker
-This is a demo for git and github class
+This is Demo for Git & Github